-Upon request by the Department, commencing with the 2022 model year, each manufacturer shall submit recall plans and progress reports submitted to CARB to the Department, using the same format and information as required by California Code of Regulations, Title 13, Sections 2119 and 2133.
+Upon request by the Department, for 2022 through 2025 model year and 2027 through 2032 model year, each manufacturer shall submit recall plans and progress reports submitted to CARB to the Department, using the same format and information as required by California Code of Regulations, Title 13, Sections 2119 and 2133.

-V-.
-Surveillance and Enforcement
+V. Surveillance and Enforcement

-V.A.
-Surveillance of motor vehicle dealers.

-- V.A.1.
-For the purpose of enforcing or administering any Federal or State law, order, regulation, or rule relating to vehicular sources of emissions, the Department or an authorized representative of the Department of Revenue, has the right of entry for the purpose of inspecting any 2022 and subsequent model year vehicles to any premises owned, operated, used, leased, or rented by any new or used car dealer. - V.A.2.
+- V.A.
+Surveillance of motor vehicle dealers. - V.A.1.
+For the purpose of enforcing or administering any Federal or State law, order, regulation, or rule relating to vehicular sources of emissions, the Department or an authorized representative of the Department of Revenue, has the right of entry for the purpose of inspecting any 2022 through 2025 model year and 2027 through 2032 model year vehicles to any premises owned, operated, used, leased, or rented by any new or used car dealer. - V.A.2.
 Nothing in Section V. or elsewhere in this regulation is intended to limit the Department's authority to enter and inspect pursuant to 25-7-111, C.R.S, effective June 3, 2009.